mathigon/textbooks/transformations-and-symmetry/content.md

 > id: crystallographic-groups

 ::: column.grow
-The Wallpaper groups were all about flat, two-dimensional patterns.
+The wallpaper groups were all about flat, two-dimensional patterns.
 We can do something similar for three-dimensional patterns: these are called crystallographic groups, and there are 219 of them!

-In addition to translation, reflection, rotation, and glide reflection, these groups include symmetries like __glide planes__ and __screw axes__ (think about the motion when unscrewing a bottle).
+In addition to translations, reflections, rotations, and glide reflections, these groups include symmetries like __glide planes__ and __screw axes__ (think about the motion when unscrewing a bottle).
 ::: column(width=300)

     img(src="images/crystal.jpg" width=300 height=240)

-{.caption} Boron-nitride has its molecules arranged in this crystal lattice, which has a 3-dimensional symmetry group.
+{.caption} Boron-Nitride has its molecules arranged in this crystal lattice, which has a 3-dimensional symmetry group.
 :::